 Shade and ventilation are very important for sailing in the Tropics.
 Oyster Yachts is the only builder to offer front saloon windows that open out to allow cooling air to circulate through the boat, and one of the few builders that still fits dorade vents for forced ventilation.

 Every element is solidly built and made to last for hundreds of thousands of miles of sailing in all conditions.
 Above all, it the solidity of the design and strength of build that owners point to when describing what they most cherish about their yachts.

-“One of the things that is very important is to be able to trust your boat under all circumstances and be well prepared for bad weather,” comments Leo Nagtegaal, another round the world skipper, and owner of Oyster 625 Bubbles.
+“One of the things that is very important is to be able to trust your boat under all circumstances and be well prepared for bad weather,” comments Leo Nagtegaal, another round-the-world skipper, and owner of Oyster 625 Bubbles.
 “Your boat is actually one of the safest places to be.
-Oysters are strong, seaworthy and reliable and when you get into bad weather you see that, you feel that.”

 While small yachts can, and do, cross oceans, a moderate displacement, higher volume yacht has all the advantages for long-term cruising.
 A sweet spot for ocean cruisers lies between 45ft and 65ft.
 Yachts in this range can accommodate the comforts, stores and spares a crew of family and friends needs whilst also making quick passage times.

 Larger yachts, fitted with hydraulic furling and electric winches, can still be sailed by a short-handed family crew, though beyond 65ft loads increase with size, maintenance demands grow too and it may require the help of professional crew.

 When Leo Nagtegaal sold his business, he and his wife, Karin, bought an Oyster 56, Duchess.
 In 2013 they set off to realise Leo’s lifelong dream of sailing around the world.